 The History of FMA

 FMA’s current membership includes all levels of supervisory personnel, from wage grade supervisors and General Schedule managers to members of the Senior Executive Service.
-In their behalf, FMA has exerted influence in the development of Civil Service personnel policies, especially during the past 20 years.
+On their behalf, FMA has exerted influence in the development of Civil Service personnel policies, especially during the past 20 years.
 FMA is credited with winning establishment of the five-step pay system in the wage grade pay program.
 Also, it is credited with winning establishment of the pay relationship between grades, notably between supervisors and subordinates.

-FMA’s leadership role within management was acknowledged by the U.S. Office of Personnel Management in 1986 when it certified to the Thrift Investment Board, that the FMA was the professional organization which represented managers as defined under the Federal Employee Retirement Act.
-This certification gave FMA a statutory seat on the Employee Thrift Advisory Council - one of only two non-postal management organizations represented.
+FMA’s leadership role within management was acknowledged by the U.S. Office of Personnel Management in 1986 when it certified to the Thrift Investment Board, that FMA was the professional organization which represented managers as defined under the Federal Employee Retirement Act.
+This certification gave FMA a statutory seat on the Employee Thrift Advisory Council – one of only two non-postal management organizations represented.
 In 1995, President Clinton appointed FMA to represent managers and supervisors on the National Partnership Council.
 FMA members also sit on agency and facility-level partnership councils.
 In 2009, President Obama appointed FMA to the National Council on Labor-Management Relations, the successor to the National Partnership Council.

 The year 2013 marked another significant milestone as the Federal Managers Association celebrated its 100 year anniversary!
 Members participated in a centennial celebration in March during the 75th Annual National Convention and Management Training Seminar, which included a 100th Anniversary Gala at the Mayflower Hotel in Washington, D.C., March 3-6, 2013.